-TABLE VIII RMSE and ρ in Each Class and Method at the Off-Centered Cancer Case are added to the observed total fields in the time domain.
-The signal-to-noise ratio (SNR) is determined as the ratio of maximum signal-to-noise power (variance of the Gaussian distribution, and the signal includes reflection responses from the skin surface, which would be much stronger than those from the inner area of the breast, such as fibroglandular, or cancer tissues, because we do not assume a matching coupling media to suppress the skin reflection.
-As in Section IV-C4, the two representative cases Class 1 and 4 are investigated as follows.
+In this section, the case with additive noise is investigated to assess the sensitivity to noisy components.
+In this simulation model, the cell sizes in both the forward and inverse problems are set to the same dimension as 2 mm, which might incur the so-called inverse crime as in [32].
+However, in some previous works [32], this issue would be mitigated, by considering the situation with additive noise as follows.
+White Gaussian noises are added to the observed total fields in the time domain.
+The signal-to-noise ratio (SNR) is determined as the ratio of maximum signal to noise power (variance of the Gaussian distribution, and the signal includes reflection responses from the skin surface, which would be much stronger than those from the inner area of the breast, such as fibro-glandular, or cancer tissues, because we do not assume a matching coupling media to suppress the skin reflection.
+As in Sec.
+IV-C4, the two representative cases as Class 1 and 4 are investigated as follows.
 We assume the two cases as having SNR values of 30 and 40 dB, respectively.
-While these SNR levels are apparently high, they are available in the actual measurement scenario, such as in [38], Fig. 18 shows an example of the received signal assuming the Class 1 at each SNR level, where the responses with, or without skin reflection elimination are illustrated for a noise-free situation.
-This figure shows that the response from the inner area (yellow) is considerably less than that of skin reflection (red) and is buried into the noise component, especially for an SNR of 30 dB.
-Notably, if we calculate the SNR using only signals from the inner area, the actual SNR levels of Fig. 18(a) and (b) are estimated to be 4 and 14 dB, respectively, that is, their powers are -26 dB less than that of skin reflection.
-Figs. 19 and 20
+While these SNR levels are apparently high, they are available in the actual measurement scenario, such as in [29], Figure 18 shows an example of the received signal assuming the Class 1 at each SNR level, where the responses with, or without skin reflection elimination are illustrated for a noise-free situation.
+This figure shows that the response from the inner area (yellow) is considerably less than that of skin reflection (red), and is buried into the noise component, especially for an SNR of 30 dB.
+Notably, if we calculate the SNR using only signals from the inner area, the actual SNR levels of Fig. 18 (a) and (b) are estimated to be 4 dB and 14 dB, respectively; that is, their powers are -26 dB less than that of skin reflection.
+Figures 20 and 19 show the qualitative radar images by the CSI enhanced CI and its deconvolution image, and illustrates the quantitative tomography images by the original and the proposed CSI methods, at the SNR levels of 30 and 40 dB, respectively.
+Table IX summarizes the RMSEs and ρ for each reconstructed real and imaginary parts of complex permittivity.
+As shown in these results, although the reconstruction results would suffer from inaccuracy for both CI and CSI images especially at the SNR of 30 dB, especially for Class 1, they could provide a certain level of accuracy in the case of an SNR of 40 dB.
+This is because the